RiemaLabs/modular-indexer-light/README.md

   - `bucket`: The name of the S3 bucket used by the indexer.
   - `name`: A unique name for your indexer instance.
 - **DA Indexers**:
-  - `network`: Specify the network for DA Layer (e.g., 'Pre-Alpha Testnet').
+  - `network`: Specify the network for DA Layer (current: 'Pre-Alpha Testnet').
   - `namespaceID`: The namespace ID used in the DA Layer.
   - `name`: A unique name for your indexer instance.